exthosdev/exthos/README.md

 At the core of exthos is the `engine` that is responsible for running the `engineProcess`.
 The `engineProcess` is esentially a child process that runs benthos (in streams mode).
 `streams` represent inputs connected to outputs, optionally via a pipeline containing processors and are created using: `new Stream(...)`.
 During development, these streams can be run in standalone mode i.e. without an engine using: `stream.start()`.
 However, one must not run stream in standalone mode in production.
 The preferred way is to add stream objects into the engine instance at will using: `engine.add(stream)`.
 The streams can be updated or removed from the engine as well using: `engine.update(), engine.remove()`.

-The engine produces a *lot of events* that can be listened to for specific actions. e.g. to notify your Operations team when an error occurs in one of the streams using `engine.stream.error` event.

-- You could provide your own event handling functions using any of the following: `engine.on(...)` or `engine.onAny(...)`.
-Refer to the documentation of the package named EventEmitter2 for details.
-- Or, you could use the builtin default event handler using: `engine.useDefaultEventHandler()`
-- Each event emits the `eventObj` that takes the form of `{ stream?: Stream, msg: string }` i.e. it always contains the `msg` string value and may contain the `stream` object if the event was generated in the context of a stream.

 ### Overview: High level APIs